TimTwigg/Research/Maze Generation/README.md

 The MC function requires a fairly specific directory path to work.
 App has methods which create these paths:
-_functionPath is the basic directory path. \n _metaPath is the location of the mcmeta file which describes the datapack.
+_functionPath is the basic directory path.
+_metaPath is the location of the mcmeta file which describes the datapack.
 _sourcePath evaluates the location of the file running the program, which is where the mcfunction file will initially be created.